Last Updated: March 8, 2026

 In this comprehensive guide, we will delve into the world of elevation certificates, discussing their primary function, the process of obtaining one, and how these documents can help you better understand and manage potential flood risks for your residential property.
 We will also address the importance of working with a skilled, knowledgeable land surveyor to ensure the accuracy and reliability of your elevation data and share the ways an elevation certificate contributes to responsible, proactive flood risk management.

-Elevation Certificates: An Overview
+Elevation Certificates: An Overview: Certificate Flood Insurance Guide

 An elevation certificate is a vital document that provides important information about the elevation of a residential property’s structure in relation to the base flood elevation (BFE).
 The BFE represents the anticipated water level a property may experience during a major flood event, also known as a 100-year or 1% annual chance flood.
 Obtaining an accurate elevation certificate is crucial, as this information is used by insurance companies to calculate the appropriate flood insurance premiums for a property, ensuring proper coverage in case of a flood event.